ISISComputingGroup/ibex_developers_manual/Beckhoff.md

  1. Download and install [TwinCAT 3 XAE](https://stfc365.sharepoint.com/sites/ISISMechatronics/Shared%20Documents/Forms/AllItems.aspx?viewid=a9a65e76%2D4335%2D479e%2Da1eb%2De12265e5cad6&id=%2Fsites%2FISISMechatronics%2FShared%20Documents%2FTwinCAT%20Development%2FTwinCAT%20Software) more information can be found about this [here](https://infosys.beckhoff.com/english.php?content=../content/1033/tcinfosys3/html/startpage.htm&id=).
 If you do not have permission ask IDD.
 The XAE is really just a Visual Studio plugin.
  1. Start the Twincat XAE.
 This can be done by clicking on the TwinCat icon in the system tray.
  1. Open the Twincat project that you are interested in.
-For example there is a simple test PLC [here](https://github.com/ISISComputingGroup/BeckhoffPLCCode/tree/master/dummy_PLC)
+For example the PLC_solution [here](https://github.com/ISISComputingGroup/BeckhoffTestRunner)
  1. Ensure that you have the following toolbars enabled in the XAE:
     - `TwinCAT PLC`
     - `TwinCAT XAE Base`